 Program Overview & Locations

 The didactic year curriculum builds a foundation for clinical practice and focuses on biomedical, clinical, and behavioral sciences as well as courses in physical diagnosis and critical thinking.
-During the first quarter of the didactic year, students may be introduced to clinical settings through shadowing experiences.
-In the second quarter, students must begin thinking critically and clinically, correlating classroom knowledge to clinical application through problem and case-based learning scenarios.
+During the first half of the didactic year, students will take on coursework in the basic sciences as well as gross anatomy, while beginning to make applications of this material to physical exam and clinical medicine.
+As the classroom year progresses, students will begin thinking more critically and clinically, correlating classroom knowledge to clinical application through both problem-based and case-based learning, along with Objective Structured Clinical Examinations (OSCEs).

-The final weeks of the didactic year include written and practical summative examinations — including simulated patient encounters — to assess each student’s preparedness for the clinical year.
+The final weeks of the didactic year include written and practical summative examinations to assess each student’s preparedness for the clinical year.
 These examinations must be completed successfully as a requirement for entering the clinical year.

 The clinical year consists of seven required clinical rotations and one elective clinical rotation.
-Each rotation is six weeks in length, and students return to campus the last two days of each rotation for required end-of-rotation testing, lectures, and debriefing sessions.
+Each rotation is six weeks in length, and students return to campus the last two days of each rotation for required end-of-rotation testing, OSCEs, lectures, debriefing sessions, and student presentations.
 They also begin preparation for their next clinical experience.

-During the four months prior to program completion, students will be required to pass an Objective Structured Clinical Examination (OSCE).
-Failure to successfully complete this examination will result in remediation and retesting.
-The final two weeks of the clinical year are spent on campus for a summative written examination, completion of a graduate survey, presentations, and review for the Physician Assistant National Certification Exam (PANCE).
+During the four months prior to program completion, students will be required to pass a Summative Objective Structured Clinical Examination (OSCE) as well as the End of Curriculum Exam.
+The final week of the clinical year is spent on campus for final graduation prep, exit surveys, and review for the Physician Assistant National Certification Exam (PANCE).